Kamaleswaran-Lab/Sepy2.0/NOTES.md

     - TODO: add proper documentation to each step and clean up formating

+April 4:
+- a lot of variablility in file format (csv, xlsx) - better to conform to csv?
+- store cohort selector values in configuration file (351-356)

+- What are specifics read in through bash (324 and 330)

 March 21:
 - import_demographics - make_pickle expects "dob" within CJSEPSIS_DEMOGRAPHICS_2014.dsv but doesn't exist.
 Should this be a different age identifier?
     - same applies to import_infusion_meds, "vasopressor", "anti-infective"